tomhillmeyer/media-control-bridge/README.md

 # Media Control Bridge

-Control system media (Spotify, Apple Music, YouTube, VLC, etc.) on macOS and Windows over HTTP and receive real-time updates via WebSocket.
+Control system media, Spotify, or Apple Music on macOS and Windows over HTTP and receive real-time updates via WebSocket.

 You can select a specific media app to control in the settings window, or you can select "Auto" which will use the native media player and whichever app is currently playing.